 2. Assess your school, classroom and self

-This might be a good time to assess yourself and your school by reflecting on the current and historical influences that shape your school's culture.
+This is a good time to assess yourself and your school by reflecting on the current and historical influences that shape your school's culture.
 Consider the following: school mission and policies, how students interact with one another, the racial and gender dynamics among students, the extent to which parents and families are involved and engaged, how celebrations are approached, the curriculum and instruction materials, etc. From there, develop meaningful action plans that maximize existing strengths, address areas of improvement and develop goals to create positive change by applying principles of anti-bias education.
 Further, encourage individual staff to do their own self-assessments of their anti-bias approach and principles.

 3. Be public and purposeful about being inclusive

 Find ways to let everyone in the school community know that school is a safe place, all are welcome and that biased words and actions are unacceptable.
 Being intentional, public and loud about it sends a strong message that this is a priority for your community.
-Some examples include: a clear sign/statement at the entrance to the building, a public letter to the school community, a wall mural featuring the diversity of your student body and/or language about being inclusive, an updated mission statement, social media posts, announcements on the public address system, and school-wide events celebrating diversity.
+Some examples include: a clear sign/statement at the entrance to the building, a public letter to the school community, a wall mural featuring the diversity of your student body or language about being inclusive, an updated mission statement, social media posts, announcements on the public address system, and school-wide events honoring diversity.
 Involve the school community in coming up with these ideas and think about ways to do different activities throughout the year.

 4. Encourage reporting